-- Employment - Mixed-Use Employment - 2.2.8.2 This section also addresses policies related to Provincially Significant Employment Zones and employment land conversions.
-Employment Areas will generally: - Enhance the role of Brampton as an employment centre and primary office location within Peel Region, while accommodating a significant share of forecasted employment growth; - b.
-Provide for a range of employment uses at appropriate locations that contribute to the creation of complete communities; - Protect and preserve 'Employment Areas' from sensitive land uses that may adversely affect the continued viability of existing employment uses and their expansion in the future; - Ensure that new development is compatible with the land uses and the pattern of adjacent and surrounding development; - e.
-Encourage a high quality of urban design; - f.
-Promote sustainable development practices; - g.
-Improve the pedestrian experience; and - h.
-Improve access to transit services. - 2.2.8.3 Lands within the Employment designation will be protected and reserved for employment uses including manufacturing, warehousing, logistics, office, and associated commercial, retail and ancillary uses.

-2.2.8.4 The Mixed-Use Employment designation may permit a broader range of employment uses on lands that provide a land use buffer, as well as transition between lands designated Mixed-Use, Employment, and Neighbourhoods, subject to further planning studies.
-Development in the Mixed-Use Employment designation will front onto and provide address on Rapid Transit corridors to support and integrated land use and transit function of these corridors.
-The predominant use in the Mixed-Use Employment designation will be employment, with a focus on major office as the predominant use and may include ground floor commercial uses.
+- enhance Enhance the role of Brampton as an employment centre and primary office location within Peel Region, while accommodating a significant share of forecasted employment growth; - b. provide Provide for a range of employment uses at appropriate locations that contribute to the creation of complete communities; - c. protect and preserve 'Employment Areas' from sensitive land uses that may adversely affect the continued viability of existing employment uses and their expansion in the future; - d. ensure Ensure that new development is compatible with the land uses and the pattern of adjacent and surrounding development; - e. encourage Encourage a high quality of urban design; - f. promotePromote sustainable development practices; - g. improve Improve the pedestrian experience; and - h. improve Improve access to transit services. - 2.2.8.3 Employment and Mixed-Use Employment areas are important places for business and economic activities and comprise the City's "Employment Areas" as identified in the Region of Peel Official Plan.
+Employment AreasLands within the Employment designation will be protected and reserved for employment uses including manufacturing, warehousing, logistics, office, and associated commercial, retail and ancillary uses. - 2.2.8.4 The Mixed-Use Employment designation may permit a broader range of employment uses on lands that provide a land use buffer, as well as transition between landsdesignated Mixed-Use Areas, Employment Areas_designation will front onto and provide address on arterial roads and ransit Rapid Transit corridors to support and integrated land use and transit function of these corridors.
+The predominant use in the Mixed-Use Employment Area-designation will be employment, with a focus on major office as the predominant use withand may include ground floor commercial uses encouraged within-office-buildings.

-Permitted Employment Uses
+Permitted Industrial Employment Uses

-Lands designated as Employment on Schedule 2 will accommodate land uses such as, warehousing, distribution, construction, light and heavy industrial uses, trades, outdoor storage, and other uses requiring a range of land parcel sizes.
+Lands showndesignated as Employment on Schedule 52 will accommodate land uses such as, warehousing, distribution, construction, light and heavy industrial uses, trades, outdoor storage, and other uses requiring a range of land parcel sizes.
 These uses may impact other surrounding uses as a result of emissions, (such as odours, dust, smoke) heavy equipment movement, light, or noise, and therefore are required to be separated from sensitive land uses and subject to mitigation measures.
-The Employment designation is intrinsically linked to goods movement facilities and is directed to lands in proximity to Major Goods Movement Facilities and Corridors.
+The Employment-Area designation is intrinsically linked to goods movement facilities and is directed to lands in proximity to Major Goods Movement Facilities and Corridors.

-Compatibility with surrounding uses is a major factor that reduces the viable locations for these uses and requires clustering into the Employment designation to minimize and mitigate any potential adverse impacts, minimize risk of public health and safety and ensure the long-term economic viability of these locations.
+Compatibility with surrounding uses is a major factor that reduces the viable locations for these uses and requires clustering into the-Employment areas_designation to minimize and mitigate any potential adverse impacts, minimize risk of public health and safety and ensure the long-term economic viability of these locations.
 Part 2.3 of Brampton Plan establishes detailed land use compatibility policies.